Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 2026 Dates

 Tallinn Christmas Market typically opens the third Friday in November.
-Expected 2026 dates: November 20, 2026 to January 7, 2027.
-Hours 10 AM to 9 PM most days, with the central tree lighting on the opening Friday at 5 PM in Town Hall Square (Raekoja plats).
+Expected 2026 dates: November 20, 2026 to December 27, 2026.
+Hours roughly 10 AM to 9 PM most days, with the central tree lighting on the opening Friday at 6 PM in Town Hall Square (Raekoja plats).

 Why Tallinn with Kids

 This is the smallest of the three markets and arguably the most magical.
-The market sits in the heart of the medieval Old Town, with a 25-meter Christmas tree at the center of Town Hall Square (the Tallinn tree has been a fixture here since 1441 - one of the oldest Christmas tree traditions in Europe).
-The wooden craft huts feel like something from a Hans Christian Andersen story.
+The market sits in the heart of the medieval Old Town, with a 25-metre Christmas tree at the centre of Town Hall Square (Tallinn's tree has been a fixture here since 1441 - one of the oldest Christmas tree traditions in Europe).
+The wooden craft huts feel like something out of a Hans Christian Andersen story.
+Ella thought we'd walked into a snow globe.

 Tallinn is also extraordinarily affordable compared to Vienna or Strasbourg.
-A family of four can do the entire Christmas weekend on a third the budget.
+A family of four can do an entire Christmas weekend on a third the budget.

 The Kid-Specific Magic